-There’s no escaping the sometimes hard to deal with arguments, tension and turmoil that can go on in a relationship.
-I received an email on this topic, and I cover everything from personal boundaries to irrational people.
+There’s no escaping the sometimes hard to deal with arguments, tension, and turmoil that can go on in a relationship.
+I received an email on this topic, and in this article, I cover everything from personal boundaries to irrational people.

 “Nothing is perfect.
 Life is messy.
 Relationships are complex.
 Outcomes are uncertain.
 People are irrational”

-Besides this quote being extremely pessimistic, what I really enjoy about this quote is that it lowers expectations and allows you to move forward in life knowing there are going to be challenges.
-This means that, when your friends, family and other loved ones do or say things that tick you off, it’s all part of the grand scheme of things.
+Besides this quote being extremely pessimistic, what I really enjoy about it is that it lowers expectations and allows you to move forward in life knowing there are going to be challenges.
+This means that when your friends, family, and other loved ones do or say things that tick you off, it’s all part of the grand scheme of things.

 It took the universe billions of years to come to some sort of semblance and organization as it expanded, and apparently continues to expand even today.
 Yet, even when we look into the night sky at the stars, there’s still chaos.
 Just because we can’t see the chaos like asteroids colliding into each other or the surface of planets that have hellacious windstorms and impossible to endure temperatures, doesn’t mean they don’t exist.